Charles Kwan: Porsche Carrera Cup Asia

-In 2003, he moved back to the Asian scene and became the first champion of the inaugural Porsche Carrera Cup Asia Series, despite losing the final race to Malaysian former F1 driver Alex Yoong.
+In 2003, Kwan moved back to the Asian scene and became the first champion of the inaugural Porsche Carrera Cup Asia Series, despite losing the final race to Malaysian former F1 driver Alex Yoong.

-After the final race of the 2004 Porsche Carrera Cup Asia Series in Macau, he announced his retirement from racing so he could spend more time with his family.
+After the final race of the 2004 Porsche Carrera Cup Asia Series in Macau, Kwan announced his retirement from racing so he could spend more time with his family.
 But he clarified that his retirement is from seasonal championship style racing only and he would still take part in endurance races.
 He finished third in the race and set fastest lap: 2:31.956.

 He also finished third in the championship.

 Hong Kong Le Mans Team

-In 2005, he acted in a consultancy role for the Hong Kong Le Mans Team set up by Hong Kong-based-British racing driver Matthew Marsh.
+In 2005, Kwan acted in a consultancy role for the Hong Kong Le Mans Team set up by Hong Kong-based-British racing driver Matthew Marsh.

 In the beginning of 2006, Kwan was persuaded by Matthew Marsh to race for the team at the Le Mans 24 Hours race.
 Although he agreed, the team was not granted an entry by the ACO for 2006 and therefore did not race.